Lane formation in an active particle model with chirality for pedestrian traffic: Conclusion

 \section{Conclusion}

-We investigate pattern formation in systems of active particles with chirality in the context of pedestrian flows.
-We perform numerical simulations of two pedestrian flows moving in opposite directions in a long corridor and provide a qualitative theoretical analysis.
-To describe the interactions between the active particles -- pedestrians, we exploit the standard social force model and supplement it by the simplest model of chirality force.
-This force acts between approaching pedestrians moving towards each other and drives them to the right, with respect to the direction of their motion.
-For the vanishing chirality force we observe the transition between the disordered and multi-lane motion when the density increases; such transition has been reported in previous studies.
-For non-vanishing chirality, we observe, with further increasing density, the second phase transition -- from the multi-lane to two-lane motion.
-The second transition also occurs when chirality increases at a fixed density.
+We investigated the pattern formation in systems of active particles with chirality in the context of pedestrian flows.
+We considered the case when pedestrians move in a long corridor, such that half of them move in one direction and the other half move in the opposite direction.
+We performed extensive numerical simulations of the system and provide a respective qualitative analysis.
+To describe the interactions between active particles (pedestrians), we exploited the standard social force model and supplemented it with the simplest chirality force model.
+This force acts between approaching pedestrians moving towards each other and drives them to the right with respect to the direction of their motion.
+With increasing system density, we observed the transition between disordered motion and multi-lane motion, as reported in previous studies, and quantified it in terms of the order parameter, introduced for systems of colloidal particles moving in an electrical field \cite{LowenLanes2002}.
+Additionally, we observed the transition from multi-lane to two-lane motion for non-vanishing chirality.
+This transition occurs either with increasing density for a fixed chirality or with increasing chirality for a fixed density.
+To describe these phase transitions, we developed mean-field qualitative theory.
+The theoretical estimates for the transition lines $\chi_*(\rho)$ and $\chi_{**}(\rho)$, on the phase diagram, which demarcate the disordered-multi-lane and multi-lane-two lane regimes, respectively, are in fair agreement with the simulation results.
+Finally, we demonstrated that the presence of $10\%$ of pedestrians, with chirality opposite to that of the other $90\%$, does not destroy the two-lane state, although it initiates the emergence of additional narrow lines near the walls.
+In addition, we have qualitatively reproduced the experiments of Guo at all \cite{lftrans} in the ring-shaped corridor.
+Because left-right asymmetry is inherent in inter-pedestrian interactions, we believe that our model reflects an important feature of crowd dynamics.
+Hence, the present findings may be important for urban and transport modeling.

-The critical density $\rho_*$ of the first transition is practically independent on the chirality coefficient $\chi$.
-In contrast, the critical density $\rho_{**}$ of the second transition, strongly depends on the chirality.
-We give the qualitative arguments to predict the value of $\rho_*$ and the dependence of $\rho_{**}(\chi)$.
-Our qualitative estimates agree with the results of the numerical simulations.
-In particular, the predicted inverse dependence of $\rho_{**}$ on $\chi$ is confirmed numerically.

-Since the left-right asymmetry is inherent for inter-pedestrian interactions, we believe that our model reflects an important feature of crowd dynamics.
-Hence, the present findings may be important for urbanistic and transport applications.